Questions About a Smoke-free Western

 Who was on the Advisory Committee making this recommendation?

-The Advisory Committee is led by two Co-Chairs:
+The Advisory Committee has been led by two Co-Chairs:

 Dr.Terri Paul is a professor in the Department of Medicine, Division of Endocrinology and Metabolism, Schulich School of Medicine & Dentistry and is Associate Dean, Learner Equity & Wellness.